chunlinli/grivet/README.md

 # Graphical Instrumental Variables Estimation and Testing
 This repository contains an implementation of the following paper

-- Discovery and inference of a causal network with hidden confounding.
-Submitted.
+- Discovery and inference of a causal network with hidden confounding. *Journal of the American Statistical Association*.

 The method is named **Gr**aphical **I**nstrumental **V**ariables **E**stimation and **T**esting(GrIVET).